sujith-eag/personal-site/content/docs/os/c03_process_concept/3_1_process_concept.md

 ---

+{{< callout note >}}
-### **Linux OS and the Task Structure**
+**Linux OS and the Task Structure**

-> In Linux, the **Process Control Block** is represented by the C structure `task_struct`, which is found in the `<linux/sched.h>` header file within the kernel source code.
+In Linux, the **Process Control Block** is represented by the C structure `task_struct`, which is found in the `<linux/sched.h>` header file within the kernel source code.
-> This structure contains all necessary information about a process, including:
+ This structure contains all necessary information about a process, including:
-> - Process state
+ - Process state
-> - Scheduling and memory management information
+ - Scheduling and memory management information
-> - List of open files
+ - List of open files
-> - Pointers to the process's parent, children, and siblings
+ - Pointers to the process's parent, children, and siblings
+{{< /callout >}}

 ---